 Jaime has fought hard for our veterans, and is working to reduce the wait times many face to obtain necessary medical care.
 She was also the driving force to successfully bring the VA’s Mobile Unit to Pacific County so that our rural veterans did not have to make long drives for routine medical services.
 She knows that our military heroes have earned and deserve high quality health care for the sacrifices they made for our nation.

-Jaime, her husband Daniel, their daughter Abigail, and son Ethan make Battle Ground their home.
+Jaime, her husband Daniel, and their three children make Battle Ground their home.